20rchickey/kwk-l1-silly_string-kwk-students-l1-bos-070918/README.md

 ## Hints

 Don't edit the variable names in the file.
-Try running `ruby silly_string.rb` to see what is being printed.
+Try running `ruby silly_string.rb` to see what is being printed.4